 New potatoes that are scrubbed and sliced with a dollop of butter and then wrapped in foil come out crispy and delicious.

-I’m sure you all measure like me … a dollop, a smidge, a pinch, a dab etc. I don’t cook with salt or spices but you can always add seasonings to your taste.
+I’m sure you all measure like me … a dollop, a smidge, a pinch, a dab etc. I don’t cook with salt or pepper but do add different spices.
+Adjust seasonings to your taste.

 A different way to cook fresh beans from the garden is to slice, add butter and wrap in foil.